 What if someone else crashes my car without permission?

-If someone takes and crashes your car without permission, it is considered non-permissive use.
+It is considered a non-permissive use when someone takes and crashes your car without permission.
 In such cases, your insurance company might deny the claim, and you may need to pursue legal action against the unauthorised driver to cover the costs.
 Your auto insurance policy terms should specify how non-permissive use is handled.

 What if a friend crashes my car and is at fault?